 - 200 cu ft of compressed gas

-Any facility with above quantities of hazardous materials must maintain an active permit through Environmental Health by keeping CERS up to date and paying annual fees.
+Any facility with the above quantities of hazardous materials must maintain an active permit through Environmental Health by paying annual fees.

 - Underground Storage Tanks (UST)

 As of January 1, 2019, Annual CERS submittals are due by March 1st of each year.
 HSC 25508(a)(2)